maxcohen31/Programming-paradigms/README.md

-## Script from Programming paradigms at UniPi
+## Scripts from Programming paradigms at UniPi